 There are connections that we don’t fully understand yet - but we will keep going until we do.

 Professor Joanna Wardlaw is leading a project focused on vascular dementia, funded by the BHF, in partnership with the Stroke Association and Alzheimer’s Society.
 She and her team want to find ways to identify people who are most at risk of developing vascular dementia after having a stroke.

 To do this, they are recruiting people who have had a stroke, and are collecting a wide range of information about them.
 They are testing their thinking skills, performing brain scans and looking for markers in their blood or genes.
 Because if we are able to detect people at risk of vascular dementia early, we can take action and provide advice and management strategies.
 Participants in the study will also be able to join clinical trials as new treatments become ready for testing.

-From heart diseases and stroke to vascular dementia, we raise money to fund research into all heart and circulatory diseases and their risk factors.
+Stroke can cause vascular dementia and there is currently no cure.
+With your support we can keep funding research into all heart and circulatory diseases and their risk factors.
 Every breakthrough we’ve made has been funded by people like you.
 So please donate today.
 It could help save someone you love in the future.